barrelstrength/sprout-docs/docs/forms/translating-error-messages.md

+---
+date: 2018-06-25
+description: If you need to translate your Form error messages, currently, you will need to use static translations.
+---

 # Translating Error Messages

 If you need to translate your Form error messages, currently, you will need to use [static translations](https://craftcms.com/support/static-translations).